murilogustineli/auto-mouse/README.md

 # Auto Mouse
-Repo with code to move the mouse automatically
+Repo with code to move the mouse automatically.